 In 2014, Silverstone’s management announced the construction of the ‘Wall of Fame’.
 This is a stone wall which you can buy a slot on – if you’re lucky enough to receive the invitation!

 The Silverstone Formula One race for 2020 was held without spectators but was filmed live for television.
-It was the first of its kind, though Silverstone has plans to get back to normal for the 2021 race onwards.
+It was the first of its kind.

 In consideration of the constraints of many other Formula One race tracks, following the global spread of the coronavirus, Silverstone offered to host up to 12 other Grand Prix races.

-Lewis Hamilton won the 2020 Grand Prix at Silverstone.
-This was Hamilton’s fourth win at Silverstone.
+Sir Lewis Hamilton won the 2020 Grand Prix at Silverstone.
+This was Hamilton’s fourth win at the track.